Updated on: 11/22/2019

 Free Car Accident Legal Consultation

 If you or a loved one has been injured in a car accident, having a strong legal team on your side is crucial if you wish to pursue legal action against the at-fault party.
-Our team of award-winning attorneys at Davis Law Group have helped accident victims get justice for more than 20 years.
+Our team of award-winning personal injury attorneys at Davis Law Group have helped accident victims get justice for more than 20 years.

 We offer a free legal consultation and will help you better understand your legal rights and how hiring an attorney might improve the chances of a successful resolution to your case.
 Call our office in Seattle at (206) 727-4000 or use the confidential contact form on this page to get started.